application-research/ehi-proxmaas/docs/quickstart-guide.md

 # ProxMAAS Quick Start Guide

 ProxMAAS allows for you to define virtual hosts in variable files and then create them automatically.
-New hosts will be created on Proxmox and managed by MAAS.
+New hosts will be created inside Proxmox, booted, then automatically installed and managed by MAAS.

-## Creating VMs
+## Creating machine definitions (for spawning VMs)

-1) In the ehi-proxmaas playbook, create a new variable file that defines the new host you want to make:
+1) In the ehi-proxmaas playbook, create a new machine definition (variable) file that defines the new hosts you want to make:
 ```
 pcadmin@workstation:~/projects/estuary-hosted-infrastructure$ cat ./playbooks/ehi-proxmaas/vars/production-ehi/prod-garage.yml
 ---